Hike Oregon

 Terrain difficulty: Moderate (the trail is mostly dusty, no roots or large rocks until about 2 miles from the lake.
 There you start to encounter rocks on the trail, and there is a creek bed that you have to hike up through in order to get up to the lake).

-Where to set up your tent: No Name Lake (There is plenty of space to camp anywhere nearby the lake.
-You can set up your tent on the small hills surrounding the lake, or you can camp closer to the lake.
-Please do not put your tent on top of any wild flowers).
+Where to set up your tent: While you are not allowed to camp within a 1/4 mile of the lake itself, there are plenty of spots to camp anywhere nearby the lake.
+You can set up your tent on the small hills surrounding the lake.
+Please do not put your tent on top of any wild flowers that grow in this fragile alpine environment.

 About the hike: This is one of the most unique hikes in Oregon, and also one of the most popular trails.
 There is a shorter trail that leads to the Broken Top crater, which means you get all of the people who are just up there to put their flamingo floaties in the water and take some pictures for Instagram.
 So take the longer trail up, make a day of it, and arrive a bit later once the crowds have dispersed.
 Once it is evening and you have set up your tent, there won't be any people up there anymore, and you will get epic views of that blue-green water, and the star filled sky!